mb0/xelf-old/DESIGN.md

 or sub expression.
 Dynamic expressions starting with a literal are resolved with the configurable dyn resolver.

-Normal expressions are all expressions where the resolver is known.
+Normal expressions are all expressions where an expression resolver was found.

 Expression Resolution
 ---------------------